jellyfin-archive/jellyfin-android-original/README.md

 npx gulp
 ```

-> If `NODE_ENV=development` is set in the environment, then the source files will be copied without being minified.

-> The `JELLYFIN_WEB_DIR` environment variable can be used to override the location of `jellyfin-web`.
+Set the `NODE_ENV` environment variable to `development` if you want to copy the source files without minification.
+The `JELLYFIN_WEB_DIR` environment variable can be used to override the location of `jellyfin-web`.

 ### Build APK